-For instance, you sold shares of IBRK at 50 USD, shorting the share.
-They are now at 40 USD and you want to buy if they reach 45 USD again.
+For instance, you sold shares of IBRK at 50 USD, shorting the stock.
+They are now at 40 USD, and you want to buy if they reach 45 USD again.
 You set a Trailing Stop Buy Order at the current market price with a trailing amount of 5 USD.
 If the price goes down to 36 USD, the trailing price will go as well to 41 USD.
 But if the price goes up to 40 USD, the trailing price will remain 41 USD.
-When the price goes down to 30 USD, the trailing price declines as well to 35 USD.
-Now if the price goes back up to 35 USD, you will buy shares at the market price.
+If the price goes down to 30 USD, the trailing price declines as well to 35 USD.
+Now, if the price goes back up to 35 USD, you will buy shares at the market price.

 The Trailing Stop Order also exists in a Trailing Stop Limit Order variant.
-This is exactly the same difference as for the Stop Order And Stop Limit Order.
+The difference is the same as for the Stop Order And Stop Limit Order.
 Instead of submitting a Market Order, it will submit a Limit Order.

 If you want more information about this kind of order, watch this video from Interactive Brokers:

 These are the five most-used Stock Market Order Types!
 If you know these five types, you will know enough for your entire investing life.
-In fact, if you master the Limit Order, you should already be fine if you plan on investing for the long-term.
+If you master the Limit Order, you should already be fine if you plan on investing for the long-term.
 So far, I have only used two order types!

 Of course, there are many more stock market order types.
 For instance, Interactive Brokers is offering more than 60 Order Types and Algorithms for trading.
 But I do not think you need to know all of them or any of them for that matter.
 If you need another stock market order type than the five present in this article, you are probably a much more advanced trader than I will ever be.